 Valid Combinations list configurations planned to be supported in volume for this device.
-Consult the local AMD sales office to confirm availability of specific valid combinations and to check on newly released combinations.
+Consult the local AMD sales office to confirm availability of specific valid combinations or to check on newly released combinations, and to obtain additional data on AMD's standard military grade products.